Psychiatric Mental Health Nurse Practitioner M.S.

 A. GPA of 3.0 (on a 4.0 scale) or greater is required for unconditional admission to master’s programs.

-B. GPA of 2.75-2.99 is G for provisional admission status.
+B. GPA of 2.75-2.99 is eligible for provisional admission status.
 Students must successfully complete two faculty determined graduate courses with a grade of B or better in the first semester to attain full admission in the second semester of study.
 Students who earn a grade less than B will not be permitted to repeat the course and will be ineligible to continue in the program.

 C. Applicants with a GPA of 2.70-2.74 and a baccalaureate degree in nursing earned more than five years ago and who have achieved significant professional success as documented on curricula vitae are eligible for consideration of provisional admission.